 There are core requirements for a prepaid lease.
 First is the lease term.
 It should not go beyond 80% of the remaining life of the asset.
 The next requirement is the residual value which is the estimated fair value of the asset when the lease term ends.
 This value should be 20% of the original cost of the said asset.
 The last requirement is the purchase option.
-If the buyer wishes to purchase the asset, it has to be within the reasonable amount.
+If the buyer wishes to purchase the asset, it must be within the reasonable amount.
 It cannot be a bargain option.

 In as much as there are benefits, there are also considerations.
 For example, a buyer cannot get legal title to the specific asset.
 The buyer may also want to weigh the value to see the difference between the value of deductions in the rental and the tax depreciation.
-Another key issue with prepaid lease is that the buyer may be subjected to the bankruptcy risk of the seller.
+Another key issue with a prepaid lease is that the buyer may be subjected to the bankruptcy risk of the seller.

 Thank you for reading CFI’s guide to prepaid leases.
 To learn more, see the following resources: